BrunoGalimi/MangaF3tch/README.md

 # MangaF3tch

-A CLI tool to download and convert your favorite manga chapters into PDFs.
+A CLI tool to download and convert manga chapters or entire volume into PDFs.

 ## Installation